 The Bondi Pavilion was opened in 1929, mainly as a changing room, because this was a more conservative time when you didn’t just turn up at the beach in board shorts or a bikini.
 But the building also had space for social and cultural events.

 It’s these cultural spaces that you’ll still find today, and the gallery usually has an interesting (normally free) exhibition.
-There are also regular concerts, theatre, film nights that may be of interest.
+There are also regular concerts, theatre, and film nights that may be of interest.

 (Bondi Pavilion is currently undergoing restoration and will be closed until early 2022.)